Aref-Akminasi/aws-developer-associate/DynamoDB.md

 - Use case: unknown workloads, unpredictable application traffic
 - Pay for reads/writes, more expensive ($$$)

-## DynamoDB - Read/Write Capacity Units
+## DynamoDB - WCUs/RCUs

-- WCU and RCU are decoupled you don't need to increase both if you just need to increase one of them

-### Write Capacity Units (WCU)
+### WCU/RCU

 - One Write Capacity Unit (WCU) represents one write per second for an item up to 1KB in size
-- If the item is larger than 1KB, more WCUs are consumed

-- Example 1: we write 10 items per second, with item size 2KB: we need 20WCUs
-- Example 2: we write 6 items per second, with item size 4.5KB: we need 30WCUs

-### Read Capacity Units (RCU)

-- One Read Capacity Unit (RCU) represents **one Strongly Consistent Read** per second or **two Eventually Consistent Reads** per second, for an items up to 4KB in size
+- One Read Capacity Unit (RCU) represents one read per second for an item up to 4KB in size
-- If the items are larger than 4KB, more RCUs are consumed
+- If item size exceeds the limit, more WCU or RCU is consumed

-### Read/Write Modes

-#### Read modes
+### Read modes

-- Eventual Consistency
+- Eventual Consistency (2x less the RCUs is consumed)
-- Strong Consistency
-- Transactional

-#### Write modes

-- Standard
-- Trasactional

-#### Eventually Consistent Read VS Strongly Consistent Read

-- Eventually consistent Read (default): If we read just after a write, it's possible we'll get some stale data
+  - If we read just after a write, it's possible we'll get some stale data
+- Strong Consistency (1x times the RCUs is consumed)
-- Strongly Consitent Read: If we read just after a write, we will get the correct data
+  - If we read just after a write, we will get the correct data
   - Set **ConsistentRead** parameter to **True** in API calls
+- Transactional (2x more the RCUs is consumed)
+  - You can group multiple actions together and submit them as a single all-or-nothing operation
+  - On multiple items or multiple tables

+### Write modes

+- Standard (1x times the WCUs is consumed)
-- Consumes twice the RCU
+- Trasactional (2x times the WCU is consumed)
+  - You can group multiple actions together and submit them as a single all-or-nothing operation
+  - On multiple items or multiple tables

+### Examples

+- Example: we write 10 items per second, with item size 2KB = 20WCUs
+- Example: we write 6 items per second, with item size 4.5KB = 30WCUs
+- Example: 10 Strongly Consistent Reads per second with item size 4KB = 4 RCUs
+- Example: 16 Eventually Consistent Reads per second, with item size 12KB = 24 RCUs
+- Example: 10 Strongly Consistent Reads per second, with item size 6KB = 20 RCUs
+- Example: 3 Transactional writes per second, with item size 5KB = 30 WCUs
+- Example: 5 Transactional reads per second, with item size 5KB = 20 RCUs

-### Partitions
+## DynamoDB - Partitions

 - Data is stored in partitions
 - Partition Keys go through a hashing algorithm to know to which partition they go to
 - Data with same partition key goes to the same partition
 - WCUs and RCUs are spread evenly across partitions

-### Throttling
+## DynamoDB - Throttling

 - Throughput can be exceeded temporarily using **Burst Capacity**
 - If Burst Capacity has been consumed, you'll get a **ProvisionedThroughputExceeded**

-- Reasons for throttling:
+### Reasons for throttling

-  - Hot Keys, one partition key is being read too many times
+- Hot Keys: one partition key is being read too many times
-  - Hot Partitions, Remember RCUs and WCUs are spread across all the table's partitions.
+- Hot Partitions: Remember RCUs and WCUs are spread across all the table's partitions.
   (throttling might happen even if you didn't exceed the total number of WCU/RCU)
-  - Very Large Items, remember RCU and WCU depends on size of items
+- Very Large Items: remember RCU and WCU depends on size of items

-- Solutions:
+### Solutions

 - Exponential backoff
 - Use distribute parition keys
 - If it is RCU issue, we can use **DynamoDB Accelerator (DAX)**

-## DynamoDB - API Calls
+## DynamoDB - Writing Operations

-- Note: Filter Expressions filters the results of **read** queries, while condition expressions are for **write** operations
+### Writing techniques

+- Concurrent Writes: the second write might overwrite the first write (ex: update value to 1, then update value to 2. value will be 2)
+- Conditional Writes: Accept a **write/update/delete** only if a condition is met (attribute_exists, attribute_not_exists, categories, prices, etc...), Use case: change price of an item if it's price falls in the 'discount' category
+- Optimistic Locking: each item has an attribute that acts as a version number, a strategy to ensure an item hasn't changed before you update/delete it, it is handy for scenarios where two users are updating the same item at the same time
+- Atomic Writes: ensure that a single write operation (like updating or deleting an item) is applied completely or not at all (roll back), without leaving the item in a partially updated state (it is like Transactions, but atomic writes is for one item operation, while transactions are for multiple operations)

-### Writing Data
+### Writing APIs

 - PutItem: Creates a new item or fully replace an old item (same Primary Key)
 - UpdateItem: Edits an existing item's attributes or adds a new item if it doesn't exist
-- Concurrent Writes: the second write overwrites the first write (ex: update value to 1, then update value to 2. value will be 2)
-- Conditional Writes: Accept a **write/update/delete** only if a condition is met (attribute_exists, attribute_not_exists, categories, prices, etc...)
-  - Note: it is also used for deletes
-  - We can pass a json file as a map for values
-  - Use case: change price of an item if it's price falls in the 'discount' category
-  - Use case: Delete an item if it has no price
-  - Use case: Prevent from writing simultanously with others, (ex: update value = 1 only if value = 0), if two writes from the same type are sent, the first write is accepted, the second write fails
-- Optimistic Locking: each item has an attribute that acts as a version number, a strategy to ensure an item hasn't changed before you update/delete it, it is handy for scenarios where two users are updating the same item at the same time

-### Reading Data
+- BatchWriteItem
+  - Up to 25 PutItem and/or DeleteItem in one call
+  - Up to 16MB of data
+  - Can't use (UpdateItem)
+  - If some operations fails (ex: we can't write because lack of capacity) we will get back the **UnprocessedItems** and thereafter we can use exponential backoff or add WCU

+## DynamoDB - Reading Operations

 - GetItem: read **one item** based on primary key (HASH or HASH + RANGE)

   - Use ProjectionExpression: can be specified to retrieve only certain attributes

+- BatchGetItem

+  - Return items from one or more tables
+  - Up to 100 items, up to 16MB of data
+  - **UnprocessedKeys** for failed read operations (Exponential backoff or add RCU)

 - Query: returns items based on Partition key and (optionaly) Sort Key

-  - Use the KeyConditionExpression parameter to provide a specific value for the partition key.
+  - Use the KeyConditionExpression parameter to provide:
+    - Partition Key Value (must be = operator) - required
+    - Sort Key Value (=, >, <, =>, <=, between, begins with) - optional
   - Returns up to 1MB of data - use pagination to keep on reading

 - Scan: scan the entire table and then filter out data client side

   - Returns up to 1MB of data - use pagination to keep on reading
   - Consumes a lot of RCU
-  - You can have a limit parameter
+  - You can have a **Limit** parameter
-  - You can have parralel scans to speed up the scan
+  - You can have **parralel scans** to speed up the scan (consumes more RCU)

-- FilterExpression (optional): A filter expression is applied after a Query/Scan finishes, used only with non-key attributes.
+- FilterExpression (optional): A filter expression is applied after a Query/Scan finishes, used only with non-key attributes. (can't be applied for BatchGetItem)

-- Use pagination to keep on reading for both Query and Scan
+## DynamoDB - Deleting Operations

+### Delete techniques

+- The best way to erase all data in a DynamoDB table is to DeleteTable and then create the table again **it is not recommended to use scan and delete items there after**

-### Delete Data
+### Delete APIs

 - DeleteItem
 - DeleteTable
-- The best way to erase all data in a DynamoDB table is to DeleteTable and then create the table again **it is not recommended to use scan and delete items there after**

-## Batch Operations

-- Allows you to save in latency by reducing the number of API calls
+## DynamoDB - CLI

+- `--projection-expression` one or more attributes to retrieve
-- BatchWriteItem
+- `--filter-expression` filter items
+- `--page-size: 10` Defines the number of items to retrieve per page.
+This parameter does not limit the total number of items retrieved; instead, it controls how many items are retrieved per individual API call. (handy to avoid timeout)
+- `--max-items: 100` Limits the total number of items returned in the response. (returns NextToken) It controls the total count of items regardless of pagination.
+- `--starting-token: eyJFeGNsdXN...` specify the last NextToken to retrieve the next set of items (works in combination with max-items) will get items 101-200

+---

-  - Up to 25 PutItem and/or DeleteItem in one call
+- Note: you can use `--max-items` without using page size, just to scan items in one API call without pagination.
-  - Up to 16MB of data
-  - Can't use (UpdateItem)
-  - If some operations fails (ex: we can't write because lack of capacity) we will get back the **UnprocessedItems** and thereafter we can use exponential backoff or add WCU
-- BatchGetItem
-  - Return items from one or more tables
-  - Up to 100 items, up to 16MB of data
-  - **UnprocessedKeys** for failed read operations (Exponential backoff or add RCU)
+- Note: If you only use `--page-size`, the AWS CLI will retrieve items in pages of the size specified by `--page-size`.
+You will receive paginated results for all items

 ## DynamoDB - Local Secondary Index (LSI)

 - Alternative Sort Key for your table
-- Has same partition key as the sort table
+- Has same partition key as the table
 - Up to 5 LSI's per table
 - Must be defined at table creation time
 - Use a Local Secondary Index (LSI) when you need to query with a different sort key but share the same partition key as the primary key.